clementvidon/Makefile_tutor/README.md

 <sub><sub><hr></sub></sub>

-- For the `re` rule we have no choice but make an external call to our makefile because we should not rely on the order in which prerequisites are specified.
+- For the `re` rule we have no choice but make an external call to our Makefile because we should not rely on the order in which prerequisites are specified.
   For example `re: fclean all` wouldn't not be reliable if **parallelization** was **enabled by `make --jobs`**.